YashPotdar/facebook-redesign/index.md

   <img src="assets/images/hi_fi_prototypes/hifi_3_profile.png"  alt="High-Fidelity Prototype of Profile" style="display: inline-block;">
 </div>

 The Profile pages offer a streamlined view that focus on Friends, Communities, Events, and Hobbies since these were core needs of our target audience.
 Two features not currently implemented by Facebook are Favorite friends, which only you can see, and the ability to see what your profile looks like from a third perspective.
+You can also see the Shared Communities, Events, and Hobbies between you and another user.

 <div style="max-width: 100%; height: auto; overflow: hidden; text-align: center;">
   <img src="assets/images/hi_fi_prototypes/hifi_4_event.png"  alt="High-Fidelity Prototype of Event" style="display: inline-block;">